ahernandez214/Project-4-Note-App/README.md

 This is a simple Note Manager application built with React and React Router.
 It allows users to add, view, and delete notes.
-This is the link to the website, https://codesandbox.io/p/sandbox/4project-97vgyv.
+This is the link to the website, https://codesandbox.io/p/sandbox/4project-97vgyv and https://97vgyv.csb.app/create.